Chapters

 5. Click Save.
 Repeat for any other contract group that you want Parental Leave turned on for.

-7. Click on Employee payments.
+7. Click on Payments.

 8. Scroll to Leave Entitlements tick the box next to Parental Leave.